Anderson’s Wedding Photography Equipment

 In Minnesota (and every other state that we’ve photographed in) we’ve experienced everything from full sun, to partly cloudy, to heavily overcast skies, hot and humid to subzero temperatures, light rain to a monsoon; wind, tornados, lightning, and anything from flurries to a blizzard!

 For the record, we don’t do any photography outdoors when the threat of lightning exists as it’s not a very safe or smart idea.

-Yes, we have photographed at weddings (twice that we know of) under tornado warnings and once during “the blizzard” on December 11, 2010 that caused the Hubert H. Humphrey Metrodome to collapse!
+Yes, we have photographed at weddings (twice that we know of) under tornado warnings and once during “the blizzard” on December 11, 2010, that caused the Hubert H. Humphrey Metrodome to collapse!

-We obviously did not photograph outside during the tornado warnings (it was absolutely pouring rain).
+Obviously, we did not photograph outside during the tornado warnings (it was absolutely pouring rain).
 We continued to work safely inside both churches during the severe storms, with someone closely monitoring the weather situation in case we all had to take cover.

 So far, the only state that we’ve photographed a wedding in without the possibility of snow was at Willie & Brittany’s Hawaii destination wedding.
 But we did have most of the day with full sun, then some overcast, moonlight, a little light rain, and a fairly strong breeze off the Pacific Ocean!
 All in just two days of shooting (I know, it sounds real tough to take).

 Joannie and I do our best to come totally prepared to make your wedding photographs great under any lighting and weather conditions.
 Please feel free to skip the tornados and lightning on your wedding day!

 We’ve Got The Goods